ncachanosky/econ-lecture-notes/content/econometrics/05_Hypothesis_Testing/Section 1.md

 {{< figure library="true" src="econometrics/05_Hypothesis_Testing/Fig_01.png" >}}

 How is $\alpha$ chosen?
 The easiest way is to follow already stablished conventions.
-In economics is typically to use 1%, 5%, and 10%, being 5% the most common.
+In economics is typical to use 1%, 5%, and 10%, being 5% probably the most common.
 A different route would be to consider in more detail the nature of the problem and distribution of the data.
 If the cost of a Type I error is large, you may want to use a smaller value of $alpha$ (sending astronauts to the moon, or clearing a new vaccine to the general population).

 ### p-values

 An alternative to comparing estimations with critical values given a probability distribution, is using a probability measure.
 The **[p-value](https://en.wikipedia.org/wiki/P-value)** is the probability that the observed estimation will be larger (in absolute values) than the chosen critical value.
 In the above graph, the p-value is the area under the curve for the rejection (<span style="color:green">green</span>) area.
 Because the p-value is a probability measure, its value is between 0 and 1.

 The p-value is closely connected to the critical value.
 In some sense, they are two sides of the same coin.
-On one side is the critical value, on the other side the probability of the rejection are defined by the critical value.
+On one side is the critical value, on the other side the probability of the rejection as defined by the critical value.

 The p-value has an advantage over the use of critical values in deciding whether to reject $H_0$.
 Each hypothesis testing has a different algebraic construction, even if general approach is similar among most of them.
 This means for the same confidence level each test will produce different critical value.
 It also means we need to be familiar with **how** the test statistic is calculated.
 On the contrary, p-values are homogeneous and, in this sense, easier to read.
 And, all that is needed, is to compare the p-value of the test-statistic with our own desired confidence level.